The Reed Artist

 When Sahin finally shifted from sermon to shop talk, I asked who he considered the best ney-makers in Istanbul.
 “Those who learned from Niyazi Sayin,” he said.
 This man, he said, had invented a new way of making the ney.
 He’d studied the old ratios for determining where to drill the flute’s holes and found them lacking.
 So he shelved the system of the ancients and devised a new formula that’s become standard across Turkey.

-The master Sayin, he said, is 88 years old now—long retired from both playing and making.
-It’s widely held that he’s the greatest ney master not just of his generation but of the past century, if not longer.
+The master Sayin, Sahin told me, is 88 years old now—long retired from both playing and making.
+It’s widely held that he’s the greatest ney master not just of his generation, but of the past century, if not longer.
 But Sahin cautioned me not to confine the man to his music.
 In Turkish parlance, Sayin is a hezarfen: a master of a thousand arts.
 He makes prayer beads.
 He does calligraphy and paper marbling.
 He collects singing birds and grows roses.
 He’s interested in electronics.
 “He’s a different man,” Sahin said, “a special man.”

 I asked Sahin if he could help arrange a meeting with Sayin.
-“Insha’Allah,” he said, and the way he said it I wasn’t sure if he was agreeing to help or brushing me off.
+“Insha’Allah,” he said, and from the way he said it, I wasn’t sure if he was agreeing to help or brushing me off.